xNik3e/xNik3e/README.md

 <div align="center">
     <img src="sources\banner.svg" width="640" height="320" alt="banner">
 </div>

----
+<h1 align="center">Hey there 👋</h1>

-<p>Hey, my name is Norbert and it's a pleasure to have you on my profile.
-If you decided to stop by, let me tell you a bit about myself.<br>
+<p>I'm Norbert and it's a pleasure to have you on my profile.
+If you decided to stop by, let me tell you a bit about myself.</p>
-I'm a technology enthusiast who enjoys setting new challenges for myself and raising the bar every time.
+<p>I'm a technology enthusiast who enjoys setting new challenges for myself and raising the bar every time.
 I began my journey in programming in 2019 at the<strong> Lodz University of Technology, majoring in Computer Science with a specialization in Internet Technologies </strong>, which I am a graduate of.
 During my studies, I developed a passion for designing and developing mobile applications, and I encourage you to check out some of my highlighted projects on my profile.</p>

 📱 I'm interested in **Mobile development**.